AlexTruongX/movie-classifier-ml/README.md

 ## Movie Classifier - Machine Learning Classifier
-In this project, I built and tested a k-nearest-neighbors classifier that could guess whether a movie is a comedy or a thriller, using only the numer of times words appear in the movies's screenplay.
+In this project, I built and tested a k-nearest-neighbors classifier that could guess whether a movie is a comedy or a thriller, using only the number of times words appear in the movies's screenplay.

 **Languages:** Python